 QuantCalcEmbed

-Free retirement & ACA calculator embeds for finance blogs
+Free retirement & tax calculator embeds for finance blogs

-Two iframes you can drop on any post.
+Six iframes you can drop on any post — Monte Carlo retirement, ACA cliff, RMD, Roth conversion, capital-gains harvesting, and Social Security claiming age.
 No signup, no tracking inside the embed, no JavaScript on your end.
 Free, attributable, ours forever.

 Widget 1 — Monte Carlo Retirement Calculator

-A 720-pixel-wide responsive widget that runs a 100-path Monte Carlo retirement simulation in your reader's browser.
+A 720-pixel-wide responsive widget that runs a 100-path Monte Carlo retirement simulation (computed server-side over HTTPS, no reader data stored).
 Inputs: age, balance, contributions, spend, allocation, forecast source.
 Output: success rate plus terminal-balance percentiles.
 Six forward-looking forecasts (J.P.
 Morgan, BlackRock, Vanguard, GMO, Schwab, Invesco).
 Footer link to the full app is UTM-tagged so we can both see what's working.

 Live preview — exactly what your readers will see.